IgorH-GIS/grodkow-water-tower-photogrammetry/README.md

 The best overall balance of completeness, texture consistency and processing efficiency.
 Selected as the final technical baseline.

 **Model C — Combined Curated**
-The densest reconstruction and a successful multi-session experiment, but with substantially higher processing cost and no decisive final-quality advantage.
+The densest reconstruction, but it took much longer to process and did not clearly improve the final result.

 The final workflow became: